StreamTable: An Area Proportional Visualization for Tables with Flowing Streams: StreamTable (No Split, Min. Excess Area, Fixed Row Order)

-We construct such functions also for all the empty rectangles $E_{i,q}$, where $1\le q<j$.
-These are labelled with $e_{i,q}$.
-Finally, we construct these functions symmetrically for the rectangles that appear after $E_{i,j}$.
-We then find a height $H_n$ by determining the common interval $L$ where all these functions are valid individually (Figure~\ref{fig:heuristic}(c)), and determining the first intersection (if any) in this interval, as illustrated in Figure~\ref{fig:heuristic}(d).
+We construct such functions also for all the empty rectangles $E_{i,k}$, where $1\le k<j$.
+These are labelled with $e_{i,k}$.
+Finally, we construct these functions symmetrically for the rectangles that appears after $E_{i,j}$.
+We then find a height $H_n$ by determining the common interval $L$ where all these functions are valid individually (Figure~\ref{fig:heuristic}(c)), and then determining the first intersection (if any) in this interval, as illustrated in Figure~\ref{fig:heuristic}(d).
+If no such intersection point exists, then we can shrink the row by an amount equal to the length of the interval $L$.

 We iterate over the empty rectangles as long as we can find an empty rectangle to improve the solution, or to a maximum number of iterations.
+However, this only provides a heuristic algorithm, and thus Problem 1 remains open.

+\textbf{Restricting Row Heights to Integers:} We now show that if the row heights are restricted to be positive integers, then we prove the problem to be NP-hard.

+\begin{theorem} Given a table $T$ and a positive integer $H$, it is NP-hard to compute a minimum-area no-split StreamTable of height $H$ with row heights as integers respecting the row ordering of $T$. \end{theorem} \begin{proof} We reduce the NP-hard problem \emph{clique}~\cite{Garey1979}, where the input is a graph $G$ and a positive integer $k$ and the goal is to find a set of $k$ vertices that are pairwise adjacent.
+The problem remains NP-hard even when $1<k<n$.
+Given an instance $G$ of the clique problem with $n$ vertices and $m$ edges, we construct a table $T$ with $n$ rows and $m$ columns as follows.